Subscribing to Planetary Variables

 Raster Results

-Soil Water Content, Land Surface Temperature, Biomass Proxy, and Vegetation Optical Depth include raster assets.
+Soil Water Content, Land Surface Temperature, Crop Biomass, and Vegetation Optical Depth include raster assets.
 All rasters are clipped to the subscription’s AOI and no additional tools are supported.
 An item will always be published, even for days where no upstream data is available.
 This produces an empty raster and the quality flags asset will include nodata for all pixels.
-Except for Biomass Proxy which does not produce empty rasters because it is a daily product.
+Except for Crop Biomass which does not produce empty rasters because it is a daily product.

 Soil Water Content and Land Surface Temperature are tile-based data products.